julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. frontend tag shortcuts
-    2. refactor "like" queries to use virtual table
+    1. refactor "like" queries to use virtual table
         a. triggers for SQL actions
         b. run some benchmarks before/after changes
+    2. ability to remove stuff
+    3. top.astro cat search
+    4. look into CI/CD options, running tests on rpi

 ### Features

--Cat search on index/top.astro
+-Cat search on top.astro
     -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -For nearly identical cats with slight differences, maybe have a prompt on load that says like "would you like to reload and include these results too?"
 -Pagination